George Washington Dennis

 George Washington Dennis (c.
-1825 – September 16, 1916), was an American entrepreneur, real estate developer, advocate for Black rights, and gambler.
+1825 – September 16, 1916), was an American entrepreneur, real estate developer, and advocate for Black rights.
 He was African American, and born enslaved in Alabama; he came to California as chattel during the California gold rush.
 Dennis became one of San Francisco's wealthiest Black men in the late 19th-century and early-20th century, and fought against racial discrimination.

 Early life

 George Washington Dennis was born on c.
 1825, enslaved in Mobile County, Alabama.
 His birthdate listed on his funeral death record is March 12, 1825; his obituary in the San Francisco Chronicle listed his birthdate as February 1825.
-His mother was Black and enslaved; and his father was also his "owner", he was Green Dennis, a White slave trader, gambler, and plantation owner from Mobile, Alabama.
+His mother was Black and enslaved; and his father was also his "owner" named Green Dennis, a White slave trader, gambler, and plantation owner from Mobile, Alabama.